HeardLibrary/workshops/OnlinePresence/readme.md

 ## What constitutes your online presence?
 Why should you care?

 An online presence is any existence of yourself that can be found via an online search.
 You might wish to remain completely anonymous but these days, if you are a member of an association or organization you might still show up online.
 Taking control of your online presence will help control your identity, increase visibility,and assist in getting jobs.
 It will mean that you can be found by name or you can be found by your research and subject specialty.
 You can share with others and get feedback on your work.
+Your online presence helps you develop relationships and credibility

 ## Stategies to improve online presence